Teaching English as a Foreign Language (TEFL) Teacher

 Volunteers in Benin live in semi-urban centers, rural towns, and villages.
 Housing is provided by the host organization and may vary in size and amenities.
-Houses are normally located in a compound with other families.
-A typical house for a Volunteer has one main room, a bedroom, a kitchen area, and a private bathing area and latrine.
+Volunteers live in their own private houses, which are often located in a compound shared with families.
+A typical Volunteer house has a main room, a bedroom, a kitchen area, and a private bathing area and latrine.
 In more rural areas, you may not have running water or electricity.

-Your behavior and attire will be judged according to Benin’s cultural norms.
-Long pants, blouses/shirts, skirts and dresses (below the knee) and nice sandals or shoes are appropriate for work.
-Dressing inappropriately (shorts, halters tops, short skirts, tight or low-cut blouses, spaghetti straps, dirty/torn clothing), will make it difficult to be accepted in your community, while appropriate dress will earn you respect, facilitate integration, increase professional effectiveness and decrease unwanted attention.
+Your dress and behavior will be judged according to Benin’s conservative cultural norms.
+Long pants, short or long sleeve shirts, skirts and dresses (below the knee), and nice sandals or shoes are appropriate for work.
+Dressing inappropriately (shorts, halter tops, short skirts, tight or low-cut blouses, spaghetti straps, dirty or torn clothing), will make it difficult to be accepted in your community, while appropriate dress will earn you respect, facilitate integration, increase professional effectiveness, and decrease unwanted attention.

 In Benin, beards, braids (corn row type), locs, and long hair on men are unusual.
 All men are encouraged to adjust to the local hairstyle (low cut/short).
 Many male Volunteers have chosen to shave their facial hair or cut their hair to facilitate integration.
 Many female Volunteers wear their hair back in a ponytail or bun, short, or in braids or locs.
 Regardless of gender, Volunteers should keep their hair clean, neat and well groomed.

 Religious tolerance is respected in Benin.
-Benin has three main religions: Islam is primarily in the north, Christianity is primarily in the south, and the religious and cultural practice of Animism (Voodoo) traditional religion is common throughout the country.
+There are three main religions in Benin: Islam is primarily in the north, Christianity is primarily in the south, and the religious and cultural practice of Animism (Voodoo) traditional religion is common throughout the country.
 Many Beninese maintain a strong belief in both Voodoo and another major religion.
-Voodoo in Benin is very different from how it is represented by Hollywood.
+Real Voodoo in Benin is very different from how it is represented by Hollywood.

-While people in Benin may be generally tolerant, values and norms concerning sexual orientation and gender identity may be different from those in some parts of the U.S. There are laws in Benin that target certain acts with individuals of the same sex.
-People in the LGBTQ community in Benin continue to face widespread persecution and are rarely open about their sexuality.
-Volunteers will need to be mindful of cultural norms and laws and use their judgment to determine the best way to approach sexual orientation and gender identity in their communities.
-Staff and current Volunteers will address this topic during training and identify support mechanisms for Volunteers.
+While people in Benin may be generally tolerant, values and norms concerning sexual orientation and gender identity may be more conservative from those in some parts of the U.S. There are laws in Benin that target certain acts with individuals of the same sex.
+People in the LGBTQI+ community in Benin continue to face widespread persecution and are rarely open about their sexuality.
+Volunteers will need to be mindful of cultural norms and laws, and use their judgment to determine the best way to approach sexual orientation and gender identity in their communities.
+Staff and current Volunteers will address this topic during pre-service training, and identify support mechanisms for Volunteers .